Table of Contents

 Questions to Identify Customer's Pain Points

-The goal of this category is to dive deep into the problems, inefficiencies, and frustrations that the customer faces in their current process or setup.
+It will help you uncover the problems, inefficiencies, and frustrations that the customer is facing in their current process or setup.

 These pain points provide the foundation for the sales conversation, as they reveal what is not working for the customer and where they need help.